isutton/helm-janitor/README.md

 # helm-janitor

-`helm-janitor` is a Helm plugin that remove failed releases revisions from the cluster.
+`helm-janitor` is a Helm plugin that remove failed release revisions from a Kubernetes cluster.

 ## Installing from sources